urialon/urialon.github.io/_pages/about.md

 I am a post-doc at the Language Technologies Institute (LTI) of Carnegie Mellon University, working with [Prof. Graham Neubig](https://www.phontron.com/){:target="_blank"}, and a member of [NeuLab](https://www.cs.cmu.edu/~neulab/){:target="_blank"}.

-My research focuses on machine learning and deep learning approaches for modeling, predicting, improving, and generating source code, a field we call Programming Language Processing.
+My research interests are broad and include programming language processing (PLP), natural language processing (NLP) and general deep learning.

 I obtained a PhD in the department of Computer Science at the Technion, advised by [Prof. Eran Yahav](https://www.cs.technion.ac.il/~yahave/){:target="_blank"}.

+#During most of my PhD, I focused on deep learning approaches for modeling and generating source code, a field we call Programming Language Processing.
+#I also worked on understanding graph neural networks.
+#Currently, I am also working on NLP.

 Previously, I served 7 years as an officer onboard a missile ship in the Israeli Navy.
 Later, I completed my BSc _summa cum laude_ at the Computer Science Department at the Technion, as an alumnus of The Rothschild-Technion Scholars Program for Excellence.